Indigenization at KPU Library

 Brian Deer Indigenous Classification

 Brian Deer was a Kahnawake Mohawk Librarian who developed the first Indigenous library classification system in Canada in the 1970's.
 The system has since been adopted by Indigenous-focused collections, such as the X̱wi7x̱wa Library at the University of British Columbia.
 Brian Deer focuses on Indigenous ways of knowing and relating to the world.
 The classification structure centers relationship and land, taking a more geographic, community-based approach than the Library of Congress system typically used at academic libraries.

 At Kwantlen Polytechnic University, we are very privileged to be working with a localized version of Brian Deer updated by Metis Librarian Ashley Edwards at Simon Fraser University for their Indigenous Curriculum Resource Centre.
-All the material in the χʷƏχʷe ỷƏm Indigenous Collection have been organized with Edward's localized Brian Deer.
+All the material in the χʷƏχʷe ỷƏm Indigenous Collection have been organized with a KPU specific localization of Brian Deer.